Jobber vs. ServiceTitan (2026): Which Is Right for Your Crew?

 Jobber: Invoicing That Gets the Job Done

-Jobber handles quotes, invoices, and payments cleanly.
-You can create line items, apply taxes, send invoices via email or text, and collect payments through Jobber Payments (integrated card processing).
+Collect payments through Jobber Payments (integrated card processing).
 QuickBooks Online sync handles the accounting handoff.
 For most small contractors, this workflow is more than sufficient.

 The pricebook in Jobber is functional but basic.
-You can store service items and pricing, pull them into quotes, and keep things consistent across technicians.
-What it doesn’t have is a full flat-rate pricebook system with manufacturer-integrated parts pricing or the kind of in-the-field upsell prompting that ServiceTitan centers its revenue model around.
+You can store service items and pricing.
+Pull them into quotes and keep things consistent across technicians.

 ServiceTitan: Pricebook as a Revenue Tool

-ServiceTitan’s pricebook is a serious business asset.
-It supports flat-rate pricing, good-better-best presentation options (so techs can offer customers three tiers on the spot), and integrations with parts suppliers so your pricebook stays current with wholesale costs.
-The platform actively prompts technicians to present options and tracks attachment rates and average ticket values at the individual tech level.
+It ties to parts suppliers so your pricebook stays current with wholesale costs.
+The platform actively prompts technicians to present options and tracks attachment rates and average ticket values per tech.

-This is where ServiceTitan genuinely earns its cost — for the right business.
-A well-configured ServiceTitan pricebook can measurably increase average revenue per call.
 But “well-configured” is doing a lot of work in that sentence.
-Getting a pricebook set up correctly in ServiceTitan takes weeks, often requires a consultant, and needs ongoing maintenance.
-It’s an investment that pays off at volume.
+Getting a pricebook set up correctly in ServiceTitan takes weeks.
+It often requires a consultant.
+It needs ongoing maintenance.

 CRM and Marketing Automation